DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-mentor-materials.md

 Many teachers do not plan and conduct classroom dialogue in ways that might help students to learn.
 Research has shown that, after asking a question, many teachers wait less than one second and then, if no answer is forthcoming, ask another question or answer the question themselves.
 A consequence of such short “wait time” is that the only questions that “work” are those that can be answered quickly, without thought — that is, questions calling for memorized facts.
 Consequently, the dialogue is at a superficial level.
 As one teacher put it:

-_‘I’d become dissatisfied with the closed Q & A style that my unthinking teaching had fallen into, and I would frequently be lazy in my acceptance of right answers and sometimes even tacit complicity with a class to make sure none of us had to work too hard… They and I knew that if the Q & A wasn’t going smoothly, I’d change the question, answer it myself, or only seek answers from the “brighter students.”
-There must have been times (still are?) where an outside observer would see my lessons as a small discussion group surrounded by many sleepy onlookers.’_ — James, Two Bishops School
+_'I'd become dissatisfied with the closed Q & A style that my unthinking teaching had fallen into, and I would frequently be lazy in my acceptance of right answers and sometimes even tacit complicity with a class to make sure none of us had to work too hard… They and I knew that if the Q & A wasn't going smoothly, I'd change the question, answer it myself, or only seek answers from the “brighter students.”
+There must have been times (still are?) where an outside observer would see my lessons as a small discussion group surrounded by many sleepy onlookers.'_ — James, Two Bishops School

 Black and Wiliam (2004)